dwalsh01/web-scraping-partner/README.md

 To add your own scrape function:

 - create it within the `src/getScrapes.js` file.
-- import it within the `src/index.js` where it says `import {...} from './getScrapes.js` add within the curley braces
+- import it within the `src/index.js` where it says `import {...} from './getScrapes.js` add the name of the function within the curley braces